bgerber123/multi.state.diel.occupancy.model/README.md

 **plot_utilities.R** - model output processing for plotting

 **prep_objects_for_model.R** - Sourced by fit_models.R and model_selection.R scripts more clear.
 This script essentially prepares all of the data for analysis.
+Definitely something to look through if you are running `./Chicago coyote/fit_models.R` as a number of objects are created in here that are used (e.g., a `models` data.frame with formulas that specify the models being fit).

 **scrub_coyote_data.R** - arrange detection non-detction with observed diel states.
 This is a good example of how you would prepare your raw camera trap data for analysis with an MSDOM (for the four state model we used).